 Introduction to nutrition.
-Understanding ayurvedic and Western food fundamentals and eating for health.
+Understanding ayurvedic and Western food fundamentals and eating for health d.
+Ayurvedic Cooking for Nutrition AHR-4 e.
+In the kitchen (practicum).
+AHR-5

 - Eating for health. - The energetics of different types of food and recipes which can then be selected after taking into account an individual's diet and constitution.